jschrier/blog/_posts/2024-06-29-LLM-Finetuning-Notes.md

 Of course, the downside is that it is a black box.
 Another downside is that your fine-tuned model can only be used by people with an API key within your organization---in other words, you've got to pay the bill if you want external users to run the model.
 This is kind of a drag for disseminating models to the public.
 But on the other hand, they're cheap enough to train that you can have someone else train them.

 But the new `gpt-4o-mini` fine-tuning that has been just released is great.
-Super cheap to train and to do inference---about 1/3 of `gpt-3.5-turbo` and preliminary experiments suggest it is slightly better (or at least not worse).
+Super cheap to train and to do inference---about 50% to train and 80% cheaper on inference of `gpt-3.5-turbo` and preliminary experiments suggest it is slightly better (or at least not worse).
+This may have to do with the longer training context window 65k tokens (and that may also explain why it does better than some of our llama-3 fine tunes)

 # Huggingface / autotrain